 In the South, the removal of the so-called Five Civilized Tribes of Indians in the 1830s from land that could be profitably cultivated in cotton and sugar opened the door to an expanded plantation economy based on slave labor.
 Although cotton was considered the king of southern agricultural products by 1830, several other crops competed with cotton for labor and profits.
-Tobacco, rice, and sugar, although they could not be grown in as many parts of the South as cotton, were highly profitable in those sections where the climate and soil were favorable.
-These crops demanded different growing seasons and cycles, which contributed to the distinctly different experiences of slaves on rice, tobacco, cotton and sugar plantations.
+Tobacco, rice, and sugar, and cotton, were highly profitable in those sections where the climate and soil were favorable.
+These crops demanded different growing seasons and cycles, which contributed to the distinctly different experiences of enslaved African Americans on rice, tobacco, cotton and sugar plantations.
 Rice plantations along the coast required highly skilled but backbreaking labor that was usually organized on the task system.
-This system allowed many of the enslaved workers more time to take care of their own needs, but working in the hot, wet rice fields also involved special perils such as malaria, pneumonia, and tuberculosis.
-Tobacco, sugar, and cotton plantations relied primarily on gangs of slaves performing largely unskilled labor.
+This system allowed many of the enslaved African American workers more time to take care of their own needs, but working in the hot, wet rice fields also involved special perils such as malaria, pneumonia, and tuberculosis.
+Tobacco, sugar, and cotton plantations relied primarily on gangs of enslaved African Americans performing largely unskilled labor.
 Under the gang system, planters benefited from having entire families working in the fields.

 II.
-Southern Slave Experiences
+Southern Enslaved African Americans Experiences

 On large plantations, the demand on laborers differed from place to place, from crop to crop, and from job to job.
-For instance, house slaves lived under quite different conditions from those of field hands.
-House slaves, although privileged in certain ways, still worked hard and their close proximity to whites made them more vulnerable to surveillance, sexual exploitation, and abuse.
-House slaves were subject to their masters' demands at all hours of the day or night.
+For instance, enslaved African Americans who worked in the house lived under quite different conditions from those of field hands.
+"House slaves," as these individuals were called, were subject to their masters' demands at all hours of the day or night and their close proximity to whites made them more vulnerable to surveillance, sexual exploitation, and abuse.
 Fieldwork varied depending on the crop and season, but most field hands worked from dawn to dusk and some tasks, such as grinding the sugar harvest, often extended far into the night.
-Punishment was used more often than reward to induce slaves to work harder.
-Whipping was the most common means of punishment, but some slaves were beaten, chained, imprisoned, maimed, or shot by their masters or overseers.
+Punishment was used more often than reward to induce enslaved African Americans to work harder.
+Whipping was the most common means of punishment, but some enslaved African Americans were beaten, chained, imprisoned, maimed, or shot by their masters or overseers.

-Although some African Americans accommodated themselves to their owners' demands in order to avoid sale, brutal beatings or other forms of punishment, many others demonstrated their opposition to bondage through everyday acts of resistance.
-Using whites' own prejudices about the laziness and irresponsibility of black labor, slaves broke tools, worked at a slow pace, damaged property, feigned illness or pregnancy, and engaged in other acts of sabotage.
-Slave cooks might spoil meals or spit in the soup before serving it.
+Although some enslaved African Americans accommodated themselves to their owners' demands in order to avoid sale, brutal beatings or other forms of punishment, many others demonstrated their opposition to bondage through everyday acts of resistance.
+Using whites' own prejudices about the laziness and irresponsibility of Black labor, enslaved African Americans broke tools, worked at a slow pace, damaged property, feigned illness or pregnancy, and engaged in other acts of sabotage.
+Enslaved African American cooks might spoil meals or spit in the soup before serving it.
 A few even poisoned their owners.
 Suspicious fires were common on plantations.
-Slaves might use them to distract masters from other crimes, such as the theft of meat or other goods.
+Enslaved African Americans might use them to distract masters from other crimes, such as the theft of meat or other goods.
 Many enslaved men and women also ran away, hiding out for days or weeks at a time.
 Some of them, mostly young men, found their way to freedom in the North.
-Despite nearly impossible odds, a small number of slaves chose open revolt over daily resistance.
-These revolts revealed the deep feelings and aspirations that slaves normally had to conceal from their masters.
-Although such open revolts were rare, they were greatly feared by white southerners of all classes, and their outbreak often resonated across the region and intensified the suppression of slaves and free blacks no matter how limited the actual event was.
+Despite nearly impossible odds, a small number of the enslaved chose open revolt over daily resistance.
+These revolts revealed the deep feelings and aspirations that enslaved African Americans normally had to conceal from their masters.
+Although such open revolts were rare, they were greatly feared by white southerners of all classes, and their outbreak often resonated across the region and intensified the suppression of enslaved African Americans and free African Americans / Blacks no matter how limited the actual event was.